 - 4. Seek certification/registration of its environmental management system by an external organization.
 You can learn more about how to select a registrar.

-Option 1 is oftentimes referred as “self-certify or “self certification”.
+- Option 1 is oftentimes referred to as “self-certify or “self-certification”.
 This is not accurate and is not accepted under ISO terms and definitions.
 This can be confusing to the marketplace and therefore it needs to be called either self-determination or self-declaration.

-Option 2 is often called customer or 2nd party audit- this is acceptable.
+- Option 2 is often called a customer or 2nd party audit- this is acceptable.

 Self-declaration is an option unique to this standard, and thus organizations can simply use ISO 14001 as a guideline.
 Although entities can self declare conformance to ISO 14001, this only means that they conform to a prescribed system, not to prescribed environmental technologies, pollution levels, or safety.

 This is a business decision.
-But there are several market, financial and trade advantages realized with certification.
-It may change opinions of customers, insurers, and non-certification may limit trade.
+But there are several markets, financial and trade advantages realized with certification.
+It may change the opinions of customers, insurers, and non-certification may limit trade.